maxhbr/LDBcollector/md/GPL-2.0-only.md

                                 "name": "Modify the obtained source code."
                             }
                         ],
-                        "_str": "Description: The source code includes all the source code of all modules, plus all the related interface definition files and scripts used to control the compilation and installation of the library.\nActions:\n- Modify the obtained source code.\n\nConditions:\nAND\n  OBLIGATION: Include a copyright notice, list of terms and conditions, and disclaimer included in the license\n\n  OBLIGATION: Indicate your changes and the date of your changes in the file where you made them.\n\n  OBLIGATION: If the software is designed to be read interactively in executing such software, then the user may, in executing the software interactively in the most common manner, use the software under the terms of such license with appropriate copyright notice, with no warranties (or with the user providing his own warranties) Print or display on your screen all notices that you can do so, including how to view a copy of the license (Even if the software is interactive, there is no need to have it printed if you do not normally print such notices.)\n\n\n\n", "conditions": {
+                        "_str": "Description: The source code includes all the source code of all modules, plus all the related interface definition files and scripts used to control the compilation and installation of the library.\nActions:\n- Modify the obtained source code.\n\nConditions:\nAND\n  OBLIGATION: Include a copyright notice, list of terms and conditions, and disclaimer included in the license\n  OBLIGATION: Indicate your changes and the date of your changes in the file where you made them.\n  OBLIGATION: If the software is designed to be read interactively in executing such software, then the user may, in executing the software interactively in the most common manner, use the software under the terms of such license with appropriate copyright notice, with no warranties (or with the user providing his own warranties) Print or display on your screen all notices that you can do so, including how to view a copy of the license (Even if the software is interactive, there is no need to have it printed if you do not normally print such notices.)\n\n\n", "conditions": {
                             "AND": [
                                 {